Dane-zaa: Name

 The name Dunne-za has been translated to "Those who live among the beaver."
 The spelling Dane-zaa is typically used for "the Real People."
 That spelling is used by the Dane-zaa Language Authority.
 Different tribes and First Nations use different spellings.
 For example, the Doig River First Nation (DRFN) and Halfway River First Nation (HRFN) use Dane-Zaa.
 Prophet River First Nation (PRFN) uses Dene Tsaa; and the West Moberly First Nations (WMFNs) use Dunne-za or Dunne Za.
 Where other spellings are used in citations, such as Dunne-Za (e.g., Ridington 1988), they are kept intact and are synonymous with Dane-zaa.

 The historic usual English term Beaver is a translation of the name used by several of their neighboring tribes.
-The Dakelh called them Tsattine / Tsat'en and the Plains Cree called them Amiskiwiyiniw, both meaning "Those who live among the beaver" or "Beaver People."
+The Dakelh called them Tsattine / Tsatʼen and the Plains Cree called them Amiskiwiyiniw, both meaning "Those who live among the beaver" or "Beaver People."
 In French, they are known as the Gens de Castor, meaning "People of the Beaver".